Dragonmystic707/exalted-reincarnated/docs/System/Character_Creation.md

 -   Essence 5: 200 xp

+Remember that each Essence Rank provides:

+-   +3 Endurance

+-   +1 Base Damage

 Player Characters in the same group should be kept at the same amount of experience points, so that no single character gets significantly ahead or behind others.